dislux-hapfyl/tclme/README.md

 log-all a b c
 ```

-This matters because Core events often pass arguments, and your callback can absorb them with `args`.
+This matters because Tclme events often pass arguments, and your callback can absorb them with `args`.

 ---